Momo (software): Financing

 Momo reportedly raised USD 2.5 million in Series A financing.
 Angel investor, PurpleSky Capital (ZiHui ChuangTou), and Matrix Hong Kong led this round of financing.
 However, Momo's Form F-1 filed with the SEC reports that USD 5 million was raised in this round of financing.

 Momo Inc. completed its Series B financing in October 2012.
 This round of financing was led by two institution investors and received $100 million valuation.
 China Renaissance Partners acted as the exclusive financial advisor.
 There was much speculation as to whether or not Chinese e-commerce giant, Alibaba Group, was involved in this round of financing.
 Momo’s registration statement verifies this claim.
 In total, Momo raised approximately USD 40 million.

 In October 2013, raised USD 45 million in Series C financing.
 Matrix Hong Kong, Gothic Partners, L.P., PJF Acorn I Trust, Gansett Partners, L.L.C., PH momo investment Ltd., Tenzing Holding 2011 Ltd., Alibaba Investment Limited, and DST Team Fund Limited were all issued and sold Series C preferred shares.

-In May 2014, Momo raised USD 211.8 million in Series D financing.
-Momo sold Series D preferred shares to Sequoia Capital China Investment Holdco II, Ltd., Sequoia Capital China GF Holdco III-A, Ltd., SC China Growth III Co-Investment 2014-A, L.P., Rich Moon Limited, and Tiger Global Eight Holdings.